Rockefeller State Park Preserve: Features

+The Preserve contains some of North America's tallest native hardwood trees.
+The Big Tree Loop with its towering tulip trees (some 150-foot-tall) and the tallest black oak in New York state (at 132 ft tall) is likely to be untouched since the 1860s.

 Stone Barns Center for Food & Agriculture, "a nonprofit farm and educational center designed to demonstrate, teach and promote sustainable, community-based food production," is located within walking distance of the preserve.
 The pigs from Stone Barns often forage in the woods of the preserve.
 Cattle also graze the preserve's land.

-Raven Rock, a large outcrop in the southeaster corner of the Preserve, is mentioned in Washington Irving's The Legend of Sleepy Hollow as being "[haunted by a woman in white who] was often heard to shriek on winter nights before a storm, having perished there in the snow".

 The park is open year-round, from sunrise to sunset, with office hours from 9 a.m. to 4:30 p.m.
+The park's main entrance is on New York State Route 117.
 There is a $6.00 fee for parking.
+The Visitor Center has a small art gallery that frequently displays paintings and photographic art works of local artists.
+Additional access to the park trails is available from Sleepy Hollow Road and Bedford Road/Route 448 in Sleepy Hollow.